History

 - Many phases II and III on-going therapeutic trials.

-- Teaching Hospital for residents (up to 5 in oncology) and linked to University.
+- Teaching Hospital for residents (up to 5 in oncology, and soon up to 10, waiting for Ministerium of Health approval) and linked to university.

 Specialities

-Oncology in which we treat every kind of tumour, Cardiology, Haematology, Pneumology, Psychiatry, Digestive Medicine, Internal Medicine, Intensive Medicine, Short Stay Unit, Surgery, Gynaecology, Dermatology, Ophthalmology, Othorhinolaryngology, Traumathology, and Urology.
+Oncology in which we treat every kind of tumour, Cardiology, Haematology, Pneumology, Psychiatry, Digestive Medicine, Internal Medicine, Intensive Medicine, Short Stay Unit, Surgery, Gynaecology, Dermatology, Ophthalmology, Otorhinolaryngology, Traumatology, and Urology.
 The other Specialities are provided by our reference hospital, Hospital La Fe.

 Palliative and Supportive Care